Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Introduction

-Given a dataset, there may be various potential MDPs that behave identically on the limited set of states and actions, but their dynamics and reward functions could differ, especially on out-of-sample states and actions.
-This implies that we are dealing with a distribution of possible world models underlying the dataset.
+Multiple MDPs can exhibit identical behaviors on an offline dataset of states and actions, yet their underlying dynamics and reward functions may differ, particularly on out-of-sample regions.
+This implies that we are dealing with a distribution of possible world models underlying a dataset.
 A common strategy in offline MBRL is to learn an ensemble of world models and treat them equally.
-For instance, when determining the next state, a world model is uniformly sampled from the ensemble and generate its prediction.
-However, different ensemble members may perform better in different regions of the state-action space, making it necessary to adapt the belief over each ensemble member based on the experience accumulated since the start of the episode.
-The Bayes Adaptive Markov Decision Process (BAMDP, \cite{duff2002optimal}) provides a principled framework for modelling such an adaptive process.
-We show in Section \ref{DeepEns} that, despite the need for Bayesian posterior updates, BAMDPs can still be efficiently simulated using deep ensembles.
-BAMCP (\cite{DBLP:journals/jair/GuezSD13}) is an efficient online planning method for solving BAMDPs.
+For instance, when determining the next state, a world model would be uniformly sampled from the ensemble to generate its prediction.
+However, \textbf{different ensemble members may perform better in different regions of the state-action space, making it necessary to adapt the belief over each ensemble based on the experience.} The Bayes Adaptive Markov Decision Process (BAMDP) \citep{duff2002optimal} provides a principled framework for modeling such adaptations, and BAMCP \citep{DBLP:journals/jair/GuezSD13} is an efficient online planning method for solving BAMDPs.
 However, BAMCP has several limitations: (1) it relies on a ground-truth world model for planning; (2) it is restricted to discrete state and action spaces; and (3) its outcome is an action choice at a particular state, rather than a policy function.
-To address these challenges: (1) we apply a reward penalty (defined with the adapting belief) to construct a pessimistic BAMDP, preventing overexploitation of inaccurate world models (learned from the offline dataset); (2) we propose a novel planning algorithm to solve BAMDPs in continuous state and action spaces by extending BAMCP with double progressive widening (\cite{DBLP:conf/pkdd/AugerCT13}); and (3) we integrate the planning component as a policy improvement operator within policy iteration RL methods (\cite{Sutton1998}), enabling the derivation of a policy suitable for real-time execution from the planning results.
-Specifically, the planning process is carried out through Monte Carlo Tree Search on a BAMDP.
-Integrating search with RL allows for the use of significantly more computation input, thereby improving policy learning performance.
-Grounded in the ``scaling law", this paradigm has seen tremendous success in sophisticated policy learning, as demonstrated in (\cite{DBLP:journals/nature/SilverSSAHGHBLB17, DBLP:journals/nature/SchrittwieserAH20, deepmind2024ai}).
-Its application to offline MBRL, particularly in continuous control tasks, is a promising area for exploration.
+To address these challenges: (1) we learn an ensemble of world models from the offline dataset and construct a pessimistic BAMDP as an estimation of the true MDP; (2) we propose a novel planning algorithm to solve BAMDPs in continuous state and action spaces based on double progressive widening \citep{DBLP:conf/pkdd/AugerCT13}; and (3) we distill the planning outcomes into a policy function via RL, enabling real-time execution. \textbf{Notably, we provide a theoretical proof establishing the consistency of our planner in continuous, Bayes-adaptive MDP settings.}